Release Notes

 v1.2.0 (The Glass Box) - Dec 12, 2025

-• SQLite Migration: We moved from atomic JSON files to a robust SQLite backend (fishwrap.db).
-This enables long-term history (“The Chronicle”) and prevents data corruption during concurrent fetches.
+• SQLite migration: moved from atomic JSON files to a SQLite backend (fishwrap.db).
+Enables long-term history and prevents corruption during concurrent fetches.

-• The Auditor: A new forensic module that runs after every edition.
-It generates a Transparency Report (transparency.html) that proves the algorithm isn’t just a mirror of the most popular links.
+• The Auditor: new module that runs after every edition, generates a Transparency Report (transparency.html), and records what the engine considered, scored, and cut.

-• The HUD: New console reporting for “Cut-Line” stories (what almost made it) and “Drift” (when a story is forced into a different section).
+• Console reporting for cut-line stories (what almost made the edition) and drift (when a story was reclassified into a different section).

-• Database CLI: Introduced fw-db, a command-line tool for managing the newsroom database (status, prune, vacuum).
+• fw-db command-line tool for managing the newsroom database (status, prune, vacuum).

 v1.1.0 (The Parallel Press) - Dec 12, 2025

-• The Jaccard Hatchet: Optimized deduplication from O(N²) to effective O(N) by pre-filtering candidates with Set Intersection before running expensive fuzzy matching.
+• Deduplication optimized from O(N²) to effective O(N) by pre-filtering candidates with set intersection before running fuzzy matching.

 v1.0.0 (The Foundation) - Dec 11, 2025